Hypercubers/hypercubing.xyz/docs/theory/grip-theory/slightly-wrong.md

 ## Lamination

 Grip theory technically works for everything, but some puzzles have more structure.
 For these, we have **Laminated Theory**, which is more advanced.
-While Grip Theory and Laminated Theory are both capable of describing the same puzzles, sometimes they fit more nicley into one framework or the other.
+While Grip Theory and Laminated Theory are both capable of describing the same puzzles, sometimes they fit more nicely into one framework or the other.
 Laminated Theory differs from Grip Theory in the following ways:

 - When grips have the same stabilizer (e.g., `R` and `L` on 3x3x3) then we can define them instead as distinct **layers** on an **axis**.
     - Even though we usually think of the 3x3x3 as having 3 layers, for Laminated Theory it's more useful to think of it as having 9 layers: `R`/`M`/`L`, `U`/`E`/`D`, `F`/`S`/`B`.